Upon completing the course students will be able to

 Students who do not achieve a passing grade on the regular examination will have another opportunity to take the examination within a reasonable period of time after the regular examination.

-Students who fail a certain examination twice have the right upon request, following consultation with the head of department, to have another examiner appointed.
+Students who fail a certain examination twice have the right, upon request, to have another examiner appointed.

 For transitional regulations in the case of changes in the syllabus, please contact the student adviser.